LeBron: Rockets' Morey 'wasn't educated' on China tweet

 "I believe (Morey) was either misinformed or not really educated on the situation, and if he was, then so be it," James said.
 "But I have no idea.
 That's just my belief.
 When you say things or do things, you're doing it and you know the people that can be affected by it, and the families and the individuals and everyone that can be affected by it.
 Sometimes things can be challenging as well.
 Also sometimes, social media is not always the proper way to go about things as well.
 But that's just my belief."

+A Rockets spokesperson didn't immediately respond to request for comment Monday night on James' remarks.

+In Hong Kong, protesters burned and stomped on James jerseys during a rally Tuesday at the Southorn Playground.
+They threw basketballs at a photo of James and chanted support for Morey and criticism about James' comments.

-James' comments set off swift reaction on social media, with many listeners perceiving his comments as criticism of the democracy movement in Hong Kong.
+The comments also set off swift reaction on social media, with many listeners perceiving James' remarks as criticism of the democracy movement in Hong Kong.
 James addressed the issue again in two tweets before the Lakers' preseason game against Golden State at Staples Center.

 "Let me clear up the confusion," James tweeted.
 "I do not believe there was any consideration for the consequences and ramifications of the tweet.
 I'm not discussing the substance.
 Others can talk about that. ...
 My team and this league just went through a difficult week.
 I think people need to understand what a tweet or statement can do to others.
 And I believe nobody stopped and considered what would happen.
 Could have waited a week to send it."